dzoolander/csc407hw3/README.md

 Stop and try your program now.
 It is multi-threaded, but not thread-safe.
 It should not work properly.

 Make NodeBuffer thread safe by giving it the necessary mutex(es) and condition(s).
 Where is/are the critical sections?
 Be sure to destroy your variables in ~NodeBuffer()!

+Safe C memory programming (50 Points)
+The program dirPath.c parses a given file path into a linked list of heap-allocated DirEntryName instances.
+A single heap-allocated PathName instance owns this list.

+Please write:

+getPathText()
+parseRestOfPath()
+destroy()